 ReWater® was founded in 1990 in Palo Alto to help California meet its water needs through residential water reuse.
 In 1996, we moved to San Diego to help that city satisfy it’s one-of-a-kind federal water reuse mandate.
-In 2009 we moved to Thousand Oaks to better serve the active greywater community.
+In 2009 we moved to Thousand Oaks to better serve the entire state.

-With a little start-up help from Silicon Valley giant Keith Petty, ReWater has tirelessly worked with the legislature, builders, architects and contractors to provide legal greywater irrigation systems that meet the long-term needs of homeowners, builders, and California’s future.
+With a little start-up help in 2000 from Silicon Valley M&A giant Keith Petty, ReWater has tirelessly worked with the legislature, builders, architects and contractors to provide legal greywater irrigation systems that meet the long-term needs of homeowners, builders, and California’s future.

 ReWater® systems have been in operation for three decades.
 They use greywater like an irrigation system is supposed to, and they back-up your irrigation program with potable water so your landscape receives irrigation even when you go on vacation.
 They come with our sophisticated but easy-to-use 5th generation controller, and can be adapted to harvest rain.

 We tried to put everything we know on this website so you and your professionals can learn about our systems at your leisure.
 If you would like to know how one of our systems can help a specific project, or how we can help your design and construction team, please call us at (805) 716-0104.

 Remove the guess work

 Our three decades of R&D, design, manufacturing, permitting, plumbing, landscaping, and consulting experience takes the experimentation out of water reuse.
 No competitor can say anything like that.

 We know what it takes to provide a completely viable, easy to use, easy to maintain greywater system that will live as long as the landscape it irrigates.
 Give us a call at (805) 716-0104!